 The String Game is first played with A-Blocks (shapes), but later, in the intermediate grades, variations that make use of numbers appear.
 This Appendix provides you with the necessary information and examples to enable you to play the game using A-Blocks, and suggests some of the various possibilities open to you when you play the game with shapes.
-Although only a few lessons in UPG-I call for the String Game, we hope you will not feel restricted to playing the game only at these times.
+There are several lessons in UPG-III that call for The String Game, but we hope you will not feel restricted to playing the game only at these times.
 It is most beneficial and enjoyable for students if you make a regular practice of playing the game about once every two weeks or whenever you have an extra 10-15 minutes during the course of the day.